-Different shoppers in the same region can get different promotions.
-Instacart doesn’t say exactly how they determine which shopper gets which promotion.
-So you have to wait around and hope they come your way.
+Different shoppers in the same area can get different promotions, and Instacart doesn’t say exactly how they determine which shopper gets which promotion.

-The shopper app will track your progress on the home screen when you are working toward a promotion.
+The shopper app tracks your progress on the home screen when you are working toward a promotion.

-How to find which promotions are available to you
+How to see the promotions that are available to you

 In the Shopper app, tap on the $ in the bottom menu, then scroll to find Promotions at the bottom of the page.
 That’s where you’ll find current and past promotions.